vechain/vechain-docs/introduction-to-vechain/about-the-vechain-blockchain/governance.md

 For more details, refer to the [VeVote documentation](https://docs.vevote.vechain.org).

+More about staking can be found in the [StarGate docs](https://docs.stargate.vechain.org).

 ## Some History

 The governing body of VeChain, was originally a steering committee, which represented the balanced interests of all VeChainThor blockchain stakeholders.
 The steering committee has been deprecated, and decisions are in the hands of Node holders and Validators casting their votes on VeVote.